Geraldine (Gerry) Harris

 (explanation of TA taken, with kind permission, from www.thelinkcentre.co.uk)

 If you'd like more information, I'm happy to answer enquiries.

 Training, qualifications & experience

 Training and qualifications:

-I have a Diploma in Counselling (Transactional Analysis (TA) and am working toward a post-graduate qualification in TA.
-Other recent training includes: Mindfulness Foundation programme, Ecotherapy (working outside), APT Accredited Cognitive Behaviour Therapy Essentials; Mindfulness Based Stress Reduction; Mindfulness treatment of trauma related dissociation; many other trauma related courses (including working with PTSD, wind-back technique and Emotional Freedom Technique)
+I have a psychotherapy qualification in Transactional Analysis (CTA).
+Other recent training includes: Mindfulness Foundation programme, Ecotherapy (working in nature), APT Accredited Cognitive Behaviour Therapy Essentials; Mindfulness Based Stress Reduction; Mindfulness treatment of trauma related dissociation; many other trauma related courses (including working with PTSD, wind-back technique and Emotional Freedom Technique)

 My previous qualifications include nursing (RNLD), Management (Exec Diploma in Mgt), Body Massage (ITEC), Aromatherapy (NVQ3), Business Studies.

 I have worked part-time with the NHS for the past two years and in private practice for five years.